adam-maj/deep-learning/README.md

 > [!NOTE]
 >
-> Thanks to [Pavan Jayasinha](https://x.com/pavanjayasinha) and [Anand Majmudar](https://x.com/Almondgodd) for giving me tons of feedback on this project.
+> Thanks to [Pavan Jayasinha](https://x.com/pavanjayasinha) and [Anand Majmudar](https://x.com/Almondgodd) for giving me tons of feedback on this project 😄.

 ## Table of Contents